Friesian mare, just over 15 hands.

 When Wilma came home, she waited patiently while Ashara got up the courage to ride her.
 They started with quick, 15 minute rides in the round pen.
 Gradually, they ventured out of the round pen and around the property.
 A major milestone was when Ashara rode Wilma on a trail over to the neighbor’s house.
 That adventure didn’t happen overnight; it took a long time – years.

-Throughout their journey, Wilma stayed with Ashara, greeting her with joy every time she came to the barn, enjoying long walks on the lead line, and gently helping Ashara get over my extreme fear of being on a horse’s back.
-Wilma and Ashara now ride all over the reserve, and Wilma is learning how to pull a cart.
+Throughout their journey, Wilma stayed with Ashara, greeting her with joy every time she came to the barn, enjoying long walks on the lead line, and gently helping Ashara get over her extreme fear of being on a horse’s back.
+Without Wilma, Ashara would probably not be interested in riding any more.